 - Authority: Section 566 of the Water Resources Development Act of 1996.

 - Congressional District: PA-1, PA-2

 - Non-Federal Sponsor: Philadelphia Water Department

 - Date of Project Agreement: 19 January 2010

-- Target Completion Date: March 2014
+- Target Completion Date: May 2015

 - Total Estimated Cost: \$4.1M

-- Federal Funds Appropriated: \$3.0M
+- Federal Funds Appropriated: \$3.6M

 - Non-Federal Share: 25%

+Project Manager

+Erik Rourke

-Project Manager Erik Rourke Phone: (215) 656-6616 E-mail: erik.j.rourke@usace.army.mil
+Phone: (215) 656-6616

+E-mail:

+erik.j.rourke@usace.army.mil

-Once constructed, the project will reduce the combined sewer overflow volume from this location by approximately 58% and the annual number of occurrences from 24 to 3.
+The project will reduce the combined sewer overflow volume from this location by approximately 58% and the annual number of occurrences from 24 to 3

-During storm events, the flow within the combined sewer surpasses its capacity and the excess flow discharges raw sewage into Indian Creek.
-The urbanization of this watershed consequently increased storm flows and contributes to sedimentation and debris accumulation within the sewer system leading to frequent flooding of the area during minor storm events.
-The West Branch of Indian Creek enters the combined sewer system upstream of City owned tennis courts in Morris Park, between Brockton and Ruskin Roads.
-The proposed project includes the design and construction a new stream channel to the East Branch of Indian Creek that bypasses the sewer system.
-This will remove the flow of the West Branch of Indian Creek from the combined sewer thereby reducing sewer overflow events, decreasing flooding of the park by providing an alternate route for the water, and restoring the stream to a more natural state.
-The project will construct approximately 650ft to 1000ft of new channel, including pools and riffles.
+During storm events, the flow within combined sewer typically surpass their normal capacity causing excess flow to discharge directly into adjacent waterways.
+This was the case at Morris Park near the confluence of the West and East Branches of Indian Creek.
+The urbanization of this watershed consequently increased storm flows and contributed to sedimentation and debris accumulation within the sewer system leading to frequent flooding of the area during minor storm events.
+The West Branch of Indian Creek entered the combined sewer system upstream of City owned tennis courts in Morris Park, between Brockton and Ruskin Roads.
+The project included the design and construction a new stream channel to remove the West Branch from the combined system thereby reducing sewer overflow events, decreasing flooding of the park by providing an alternate route for the water, and restoring the stream to a more natural state.